Monday, December 7, 2020

 I fall down helpless and pour this perfume on His feet

-The fragrance has filled the room the aroma is so sweet
+The fragrance fills the room the aroma is so sweet

 But nothing seems worthy to pour upon these precious feet